anthonycerelli/radical-vc-demo/backend/README.md

 This script will:
 - Read the JSON file
 - Upsert companies into the database
-- Generate embeddings for each company using OpenAI
+- Generate embeddings for each company using Google Gemini (768 dimensions)
 - Store embeddings in the `company_embeddings` table

 The import is idempotent - you can run it multiple times safely.